|Board of Trustees

 Rutledge received a B.S.E.E. from Rensselaer in 1983, and an M.S.E.E. in 1984 and a Ph.D. in 1990 both in electrical engineering from Georgia Tech.
 She was inducted into the inaugural class of the Georgia Tech Council of Outstanding Young Engineering Alumni.

-Rutledge has been actively involved in many organizations, including serving on IEEE Engineering in Medicine and Biology Administrative Committee and on the IEEE Committee on Engineering Accreditation Activities.
+Rutledge has been actively involved in many organizations, including serving on the IEEE Engineering in Medicine and Biology Administrative Committee and on the IEEE Committee on Engineering Accreditation Activities.
 She served on the advisory council of the McCormick School of Engineering and Applied Science at Northwestern University, and on the advisory board of the College of Engineering at Georgia.